HawaiianSpork/recipes/eggplantParm.md

 - ½ tsp Salt
 - ½ tsp pepper

 1. Start with the garlic and then onion in olive oil.
-Then add everything else and cook until Onion falls apart (~25 minutes)
+Then add everything else and cook until Onion falls apart (~1 hour)

 == The Rest ==